There is an issue with online registration, where do I go for support?

 14U – 10 play on the field at a time including goalie (large field) – cap teams at around 23 players

-10U – cap teams at around 13 players
+10U – 8 play on the field at a time including goalie – cap teams at around 13 players

-12U – cap teams at around 23 players
+12U – 12 play on the field at a time including goalie (large field) – cap teams at around 23 players

-What are the birthday ranges for each age level?
+What are the grade levels for each age level?

 Can my son or daughter play up or down an age level?

 We do have availability for a player to waiver down an age level.
 The valid conditions that are acceptable for the waiver process are:

 Can I put in a buddy request?